filswan/go-swan-client/README.md

 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)

 **Files generated after this step:**
-- [task-name.csv] is a CSV generated for posting a task on Swan platform or transferring to storage providers directly for offline import
+- [task-name].csv is a CSV generated for posting a task on Swan platform or transferring to storage providers directly for offline import
-- [task-name-metadata.csv] contains more contents used for review
+- [task-name]-metadata.csv contains more contents used for review
-- [task-name-metadata.json] contains more content for creating proposal in the next step
+- [task-name]-metadata.json contains more content for creating proposal in the next step

 ### Option:two: Public and Auto-Bid Task
 - **Conditions:** `[sender].public_deal=true` and `[sender].bid_mode=1`, see [Configuration](#Configuration)